 Criminal Law Legal consultants Oman:

 Legal services in Oman for criminal defense and offense cases.
 Criminal offenses in Oman are divided into three main categories: felonies, misdemeanors, and minor offenses.
 Laws prevalent for criminal offenses in Oman are governed by a mixture of French law and sharia law.
-Punishments for these kinds of offenses can range from prison, fines, or in some extreme cases a death penalty.
-Criminal lawyers in Oman are equipped with the principals of modern law and sharia law when dealing with cases of criminal nature to safeguard the interest of their clients.
+Punishments for these kinds of offenses can range from prison, fines, or in some extreme cases the death penalty.
+Criminal lawyers in Oman are equipped with the principles of modern law and sharia law when dealing with cases of criminal nature to safeguard the interest of their clients.

 Property law related to inheritance is primarily governed by the sharia law e.g. a son of the family will get twice the share from the inheritance as compared to a daughter.
 All other matters related to inheritance are dealt with considering sharia law.

 Property law in Oman states that any real estate in Oman can be owned by an Oman national.
 A wholly owned Omani company or a 51% Omani shareholding in a joint-stock company may own a real estate in Oman.
-As for non-GCC foreign nationals owning a real estate in Oman, they must ensure the government of Oman that the project that they intend to start is for the betterment of Oman and its nationals.
-Furthermore, non-GCC foreign nationals are only allowed to own or operate a real estate in tourist designated areas of Oman.
+As for non-GCC foreign nationals owning real estate in Oman, they must ensure the government of Oman that the project that they intend to start is for the betterment of Oman and its nationals.
+Furthermore, non-GCC foreign nationals are only allowed to own or operate real estate in tourist designated areas of Oman.

 Oman has its intellectual property office situated in the ministry of commerce and industry.
 As is the case with other branches of law, intellectual property law influxes in the justice system of Oman through a royal decree.